Browse Courses by Categories

 - Professional & ethical responsibilities & documentation, including ethics for addiction professionals & Child Abuse and Maltreatment Mandated Reporting (45 hours)

 Our program consists of three modules/terms, each comprised of individual OASAS approved courses.
-Courses begin several times throughout the year allowing new students to begin the program, and complete the required classroom education, within 9 to 12 months from point of entry.
+Courses begin several times throughout the year allowing new students to begin the program, and complete the required classroom education, within 9 to 12 months from time of entry.

 Individuals with a previous history of alcohol/substance abuse problems should have at least one full year of sobriety before enrolling in the CASAC Training Program.
-Students attending classes under the influence of drugs or alcohol will be subject to the disciplinary measures as specified under the Orange County Community College Student Code of Conduct.
+Students attending classes under the influence of drugs or alcohol will be subject to the disciplinary measures specified under the Orange County Community College Student Code of Conduct.
 Violations of the drug and alcohol policies will lead to disciplinary proceedings and possible dismissal.

 Students who are not able to begin the full module when it begins may register for individual courses which begin each month.
 For more information call (845) 341-4993.